lokanath1986/online-news-popularity/README.md

 ### UI
 For making prediction more convinient I created a very small and dull frontend service which is hosted in S3 Static hosting.
-You can use the ui [here](http://lmi-frontend-bucket.s3-website.eu-central-1.amazonaws.com/).
+You can use the UI [here](http://lmi-frontend-bucket.s3-website.eu-central-1.amazonaws.com/).

 ## Bottlenecks and what could be improved
 - Reloading models from S3 on each API request is inefficient and will eventually costs you money.
 It is especially painful when the weights are chunky.
 A possible solution is that when the training is finished & the new model is uploaded to S3 an another endpoint is being called which preloads the model for your service.
 That way the model is only loaded once, right after the training is finished.
 An other solution would be to timestamp each trained model & keep track of the latest timestamp.
 That way one could have versioning and only the latest model would be pulled for the service.